fromnineteen80/stakeholder/stakeholder_engagement_research.md

 ## Executive Summary

-This research synthesizes insights from Soappboxx vision documents, HP's real-world stakeholder frameworks, competitive analysis of 12+ platforms, and UX best practices from Todoist and Slack to inform the development of a best-in-class stakeholder engagement platform.
+This research synthesizes insights from Soappboxx vision documents, The organization's real-world stakeholder frameworks, competitive analysis of 12+ platforms, and UX best practices from Todoist and Slack to inform the development of a best-in-class stakeholder engagement platform.

 ---

-## 1. HP's 10-Step Framework for Successful Stakeholder Relations
+## 1. The organization's 10-Step Framework for Successful Stakeholder Relations

 ### PURPOSE (Steps 1-2)
 1. **Business Goals**